 Blood Pressure Screenings

-Blood pressure screening clinics are scheduled on Tuesday and Thursday afternoons, Wednesday mornings, and the first and third Wednesday evenings of the month.
+Blood pressure screening clinics are scheduled on Tuesday afternoons, Thursday mornings and the first and third Wednesday evenings of the month.
 No appointment is necessary.
 Please call for exact times.
 Clinics can also be scheduled for special events at schools, health fairs, work sites, etc.

 The Skokie Health Department provides home testing kits to residents for a $5 charge.
 Once the test is completed, the kit should be returned to the Health Department for analysis.
 Follow-up recommendations are provided by the nursing staff.
 Stop by the Skokie Health Department, 5127 Oakton Street to pick up your test kit.